List of school districts in Massachusetts

 This is a list of school districts in Massachusetts.

+The majority of school districts in the state are dependent on town governments.
+Some are dependent on city governments, two are dependent on county governments, and Essex Agricultural and Technical High School is directly a part of the state government.
+The U.S. Census Bureau does not consider any of these to be independent governments.
+It does consider the regional school districts, regional vocational-technical school districts, and independent vocational schools to be independent governments.

 Local school districts

 Non-operating local school districts, which are those districts that do not operate any school facilities and where all students attend school in regional academic school districts, are not listed.